HmimssaSoufiane/PrivacyPolicyDialog-DialogFragment/README.md

 	        implementation "com.github.HmimssaSoufiane:PrivacyPolicyDialog:3.0.0"
 		}
 ```
 # Step 2.
-Add your privacy and you storename
+Go to your splash and add this code(put privacy  url and you store name)

 ```
  	Bundle args = new Bundle();